yashaswinij1999/TodoProject/TodoApp/README.md

    ```
    npm run dev
    ```
-5. Open your browser and navigate to http://localhost:3000 to view the app.
+5. Open your browser and start the server to view the app.

-### Contributions

-Contributions are welcome!
-Feel free to fork this repository, make changes, and submit a pull request.